greg-raven/Department-21/_posts/2010-08-25-hollywood-squares-humor.md

 Q. Which of your five senses tends to diminish as you get older?
 A. Charley Weaver: My sense of decency.

-Q. In Hawaiian, does it take more than three words to say ‘I Love You’?
+Q. In Hawaiian, does it take more than three words to say “I Love You”?
 A. Vincent Price: No, you can say it with a pineapple and a twenty.

-Q. What are ‘Do It,’ ‘I Can Help,’ and ‘I Can’t Get Enough’?
+Q. What are “Do It,” “I Can Help,” and “I Can’t Get Enough”?
 A. George Gobel: I don’t know, but it’s coming from the next apartment.

 Q. As you grow older, do you tend to gesture more or less with your hands while talking?